History of broadcasting in Australia: Orient Line

 Orient Line shared the Australian Government contract for the Great Britain-Australia mail with the P&O Line.
 Each company had a vessel sailing from England to Australia every two weeks, resulting in a weekly service of fast mail ships.
 Five ships were launched in early 1909 and maiden voyages commenced mid-1909.
-The ships were the RMS Orsova, RMS Osterley, RMS Otway, RMS O, RMS O.
+The ships were the RMS Orsova, RMS Osterley, RMS Otway, ...

 RMS Orsova (Callsign: MOF) was an ocean liner owned by the Orient Steam Navigation Company.
 She was built by John Brown & Company at Clydebank, Scotland, in 1909 to operate a passenger and mail service between London and Australia (via Suez Canal).
 The Orient Line and P&O Line shared the mail contract for Britain-Australia.
 Her maiden voyage was 25 June 1909.
 It was reported in January 1909 that the ship would be "fitted with wireless telegraphy, and with all modern appliances for securing the safety and comfort of passengers."
 Immediately prior to her first arrival at Fremantle on 29 July 1909, the wireless facilities were described: "On top of the charthouse is the standard compass and observation platform.
 Aft of the forward funnel casing, is situated the Marconi house, in which the wireless telegraph apparatus is fitted, and accommodation is provided in same for the operators."

 RMS Osterley (Callsign: MOY) was an ocean liner owned by the Orient Steam Navigation Company.
 She was built by the London and Glasgow Shipbuilding Company and launched 27 January 1909.
 Despite reports that she was fitted initially with wireless telegraphy, this was not the case, the owners stating that they were waiting for Australian coastal stations to be erected.
 Finally, upon arrival at Fremantle 6 September 1910 it was reported: "Since the last visit of the Orient liner Osterley to Australia, she has been installed with the Marconi system of wireless telegraphy.
 On the present voyage out from England the ship was in touch with Poldhu (Cornwall) up to within 24 hours of arrival at Port Said, the world's latest telegrams being received daily, and a copy posted in all classes for the passengers' information."